antonioortegajr/Funafuti-Brass-Quail-/docs/notes/intro.md

  Up to you.

+ We are importing this code first because it contains copy buttons to each lesson.
+ Think of this as the main menu.
+If you start to explore coding in the console and create something that will no longer run, you can always get back to the lesson by re importing this code and copying the lesson you need to re import.

+ Any questions on the console?

  Now that we know how this console works we can get started before we do are there any questions so far?